Updated May 2023

 You can also head to Brooklyn’s Coney Island for a different kind of beach day full of carnival rides and games, a sideshow, and a famous Nathan’s hot dog.

 NYC’s got a ton of outdoor bars and restaurants that are perfect for meeting new people, especially in the summer.
-Especially on Fridays, don’t miss the Frying Pan, an old Coast Guard ship docked on the Hudson river at Pier 66, where you can enjoy drinks, dancing, and epic sunsets on summer evenings.
+From May through October, don’t miss the Frying Pan, an old Coast Guard ship docked on the Hudson river at Pier 66, where you can enjoy drinks, dancing, and epic sunsets on summer evenings.

 For something old-school, head out to the Bohemian Hall and Beer Garden in Astoria, Queens.
 This historic outdoor venue was built in the early 1900s; today it’s still the best place to dance to live polka music, feast on bratwurst and pretzels, and make new friends over a stein of beer at a communal picnic table.
 Bohemian Hall is open year ‘round, but it’s warm, loud, and crowded in all the best ways on summer nights.